newfies-dialer/newfies-dialer/docs/source/getting-started.rst

 * **FreeSWITCH** dials the contact via the configured telephony gateways.

-* Contact picks up the call, and the answer event is received in **FreeSWITCH** and passed back to our Lua IVR Application.
+* Contact picks up the call, and the answer event is received in **FreeSWITCH** and passed back to the Lua IVR Application.

 * **Newfies-Dialer** is notified that the call is answered, then renders the appropriate IVR.